quiverjs/quiverjs/README.md

   Almost certainly no, because: 1) It is experimental, 2) Only one person work on it, 3) It is radically different from regular JavaScript.

-  You should only consider Quiver if: 1) Your company is large enough to afford experimentation and risk, 2) Your team of front end / back end developers are proficient in functional programming, 3) You are the team leader, trust me enough, and want to hire me to be part of the team.

   - _When will Quiver be ready for use?_

   Not for another few years time.
 I can only work on Quiver on my personal time because it is too much risk to let a company depend on a framework only one person know, only to leave the company few years later.
-It also takes time because I am still learning advanced programming language theory topics such as dependent type to be added to Quiver.
+It also takes time because I am learning to build a [custom type system](https://github.com/quiverjs/quiver-type) to enable type safe composition for Quiver.

   - _Is Quiver better than other web frameworks?_

   Technically, yes.
-Popularity wise, no. Functional programming is a double edged sword in that it is technically superior but is never likely to gain mainstream adoption.
+Popularity wise, no. Functional programming is a double edged sword in that it is technically superior but is unlikely to gain mainstream adoption.
 The learning curve is steep and not everyone will find Quiver easy to use.

   - _Why not other functional JavaScript frameworks?_